Explanations and lies

 ‘Why would you not tell him?
 Seems her running off was a ploy.’

 ‘Melissa gave me the impression she’d do things as a strategy to gain herself something, to be able to blackmail, for example.
-Chloe was just a skank – sorry, Miles, it was raw and nothing was offlimits.
+Chloe was just a skank – sorry, Miles, it was raw with her and nothing was offlimits.

 I’m no angel and I did things but I’m not AC/DC, I can cuddle a woman, I can do something at a pinch but I’m not that.
 But whenever Chloe entered the scene, it got really, really biologically dirty, I can’t describe it any other way.
 Complete opposite to what she did with you – didn’t you ever feel it was halfhearted with her?
 Maybe not.’

-‘Of course I did but I put that down to all the tension, that maybe that I wasn’t much shakes as a lover.
+‘Of course I did but I put that down to all the tension, that maybe I wasn’t much shakes as a lover.
 Did she ever badmouth me?’

 ‘For being honest.’

 ‘How do you know I have been?’

 ‘It sounds about right.
 Also, a person puts two and two together and remembers little snippets here, little snippets there, a strange off-chance remark, a look, a sudden feeling.
 You know the way it is.’

 Detective Inspector Young opened the door to his two up, two down, Miles was let in and directed to the kitchen to put the kettle on.

 The inspector came through with notes. ‘’I checked the gully – the pretext was that there were some things we hadn’t checked before.
 The prints had been blurred, filled in.
 Someone had done some work on them.
 For some reason, the ones in the stables hadn’t disappeared.
 We found nothing more in the gully, truth be told but we did find this in the laundry, under the washing machine, what do you think?’